dothinh115/enfyra_app/docs/getting-started.md

-# Getting Started with Enfyra CMS
+# Getting Started with Enfyra App

-Welcome to Enfyra CMS!
+Welcome to Enfyra App!
 This guide will teach you to **build custom features WITHOUT touching the codebase** - using only the web interface to create extensions, menus, and complete applications.

 ## 🎯 The Enfyra Way